-• Severe pain, stiffness and loss of use of your arm or leg (complex regional pain syndrome).
+• Severe pain, stiffness and loss of use of your hand (complex regional pain syndrome).
 The cause is not known.
 You may need further treatment including painkillers and physiotherapy.
-Your arm or leg can take months or years to improve.
+Your hand can take months or years to improve.
+Sometimes there is permanent thumb and finger stiffness.